What is indemnity and what is the test for indemnity?

 Can solicitor and client costs amount to full indemnity for all expenses incurred by a party in respect of a proceeding?
 (Newfoundland and Labrador, Canada)

-What is the test for establishing that information supplied to a public body is confidential?
+What is the test for a finding that a judge failed to address himself to certain relevant evidence?
 (Newfoundland and Labrador, Canada)

-What is the test for using the term “at large” in the context of damages for defamation?
+What is the range of damages for personal injury sustained by a libel action?
 (Newfoundland and Labrador, Canada)

-What is the test for reasonable grounds to detain a person on the street?
+What is the effect of the common law requirement for corroboration on a witness?
 (Newfoundland and Labrador, Canada)

-What is the position of a non-party opposing the enforcement of a subpoena?
+What is the impact of a policy/operational discussion in an action for negligence?
 (Newfoundland and Labrador, Canada)

 X